This article describes how to ride a bicycle through winter, for recreation or transportation -- but with an emphasis on transportation.

 Mt.
 Auburn Street gutter bike lane, Cambridge, Massachusetts:

-weeks since the last snow, but assertive lane positioning required.
+weeks since the last snow, but assertive lane positioning is required.

 The video below compares a street and parallel path under winter conditions, several days after a snowstorm.

-Black ice forms when meltwater, as shown in the video, or freezing rain, coats the riding surface.
+Black ice forms when freezing rain, or runoff, as shown in the video, coats the riding surface.
 Black ice is treacherous: the surface may only look wet.
-There doesn't have to be a hollow spot to collect water.

 Frozen puddles can occur anywhere drainage is poor, including poorly-maintained streets.
 Ice ruts form when a brief thaw and refreezing occurs, as in the photo below, or when rain falls onto snow, then freezes.